telerik/maui-docs/controls/pdfviewer/viewport.md

 ## Example: Navigating to a Page

-The example below demonstrates how to utilize the `ChangeViewport` method and navigate to the last page of the document in the `ContinuousScroll` and `SinglePage` layout modes as well as how to access the current viewport.
+The example below demonstrates how to use the `ChangeViewport` method and navigate to the last page of the document in the `ContinuousScroll` and `SinglePage` layout modes as well as how to access the current viewport.

 **1.** Define the `RadPdfViewer` and `RadPdfToolbar`: